CIA activities in Somalia

 Since the 1960s the United States Central Intelligence Agency (CIA) has engaged in a variety of covert activities in the east African country of Somalia.
-These activities have included financing pro-Western Somali political parties, funding warlords, extraordinary renditions and most recently operating black sites.
+These activities have included financing pro-Western Somali political parties, deploying paramilitary units in combat, funding warlords, carrying out extraordinary renditions and most recently operating black sites.
 Somali government officials have reported that American agents operate unilaterally inside the country.

 Democratic Era (1960 - 1969)

 CIA agents reportedly played a significant role in manipulating the outcome of the 1967 elections.
 The ascension Prime Minister Muhammad Haji Ibrahim Egal was in large part financed by thousands of dollars in covert support to Egal and other pro-Western elements in the ruling Somali Youth League party by the CIA.

 Somali Civil War (1991 - Present)

 UNOSOM II (1993)

 On 12 July 1993, the U.S. State Department issued a warning that the CIA had received intelligence regarding a planned large-scale assault on UN officials in Mogadishu by Mohamed Farah Aideed’s faction, the Somali National Alliance.
 According to Professor Raphael Chijioke Njoku, the American contingent of UNOSOM II responded to the CIA's intelligence by launching a helicopter attack that resulted in deaths of 70 Somalis who had been discussing a peace proposal.
 Shortly after the raid it was disclosed that the CIA report had been incorrect.